josephseverino/exercise-starters/README.md

-Starter Code and instructions for all  Exercises
+Starter code and instructions for all  Exercises
 =================